The Best and Worst Vegetables for People with Diabetes

 It's easy to assume all vegetables are created equal, but for people with diabetes it can be confusing.
 Our dietitian breaks down the best and worst vegetables for people living with diabetes.

 If you or someone you love is living with diabetes, understanding carbohydrates and blood sugars is important.
 While most fruits and vegetables are excellent for our health, some can be deceiving when it comes to carbs.
 It’s also important to keep in mind that quantity matters.
 It’s also about how you consume it; for e.g., people with diabetes can eat apples if they want, and it won’t spike their blood sugar as long as they’re eating it the right way.

 Psst!
 Do you know the best and worst meats for diabetics?

-The Best Vegetables for Blood Sugars
+The Best Vegetables for People with Diabetes

 If you’re looking for the best vegetables for a person living with diabetes, then you’ll want to consider three key things:

 - Fiber content.
 Fiber helps lessen the spike of blood sugars.

 - Nutrient density.
 Although cucumbers and iceberg lettuce taste delicious, they don’t rank high in nutrient density.

 - TASTE!
 If a person doesn’t love it, then they won’t eat it.

 Here are some examples of vegetables to include when building a diabetic or prediabetic diet.